 21 March 2013

-The theme of this upcoming EWWC event will be ‘A National Literature’ with the Keynote speakers announced as Rachida Lamrabet (Moroccan-Belgian) and Kapka Kassabova (born in Bulgaria, lives in Scotland).
+The theme of this EWWC event was ‘A National Literature’ with the Keynote speakers announced as Rachida Lamrabet (Moroccan-Belgian) and Kapka Kassabova (born in Bulgaria, lives in Scotland).
 On the panel will be authors Stella Duffy, Christopher Meredith, Gearóid Mac Lochlainn and Arthur Riordan.
 Event Chair is Roland Gulliver.

-This EWWC event is presented by the Scottish Government EU Office in association with the Northern Ireland Executive Office, the Welsh Government and the Permanent Representation of Ireland to the EU.
+This EWWC event was presented by the Scottish Government EU Office in association with the Northern Ireland Executive Office, the Welsh Government and the Permanent Representation of Ireland to the EU.

 Trinidad